rspamd/rspamd/doc/faq.md

 }
 ```

-However, this might work unexpectedly: overrided config would have `example` section with a single key `option2` whilst `option1` will be missed.
+this might work unexpectedly: the new config would have an `example` section with a single key `option2`, while `option1` will be ignored.
 The global local file, namely, `rspamd.conf.local` has the same limitation: you can add your own configuration there but you should **NOT** redefine anything from the default configuration there or that things will be just ignored.
 The only exception from this rule is _metric_ section.
 So you could use something like:

 ```ucl
 metric "default" {